-When infiltration is not possible or is infeasible, a designer shall evaluate use of Tier 2 Practices to meet the WQTS.
-Tier 2 Practices include high performance practices, such as gravel wetlands and lined bioretention cells that may provide a sump with stormwater storage at the base of the practice.
-These practices will often be lined and underdrained due to a high seasonal groundwater table, hotspot land uses, or other design limitations.
+When infiltration is infeasible, a designer shall evaluate use of Tier 2 Practices to meet the WQTS, as listed in the table below.
+Tier 2 Practices include high performance practices, such as gravel wetlands and bioretention cells that may provide a sump with stormwater storage at the base of the practice.
+These practices may in some cases be lined and underdrained due to a high seasonal groundwater table, contributing hotspot land use, or other design limitations.
 These practices, when properly constructed and maintained, are expected to achieve a high pollutant removal rate ranging from 60%-80% TP and 80-97% TSS removal (USEPA BMP Performance Curves, National Stormwater Database, International Stormwater Database).